Exact and high order discretization schemes for Wishart processes and their affine extensions: High-order discretization schemes for Wishart and semidefinite positive affine processes

-\end{definition} When the coefficients of the SDE have a sublinear growth, we can check that the exact scheme (i.e. $\hat{X}^x_t=X^x_t$, where $(X^x_t,t\ge 0)$ solves the SDE associated to~$L$) is a potential $\nu$th-order scheme for any order $\nu \in \N$ (\cite{Alfonsi}, Proposition 1.12).
-In that case, \eqref{def_potential} is then clearly equivalent to:

-In practice, having a potential weak $\nu$th-order scheme for the operator~$L$ is the main requirement to get a weak error of order~$\nu$.
-This is precised by the following theorem that relies on the idea developed by Talay and Tubaro~\cite{Talay}.
+Roughly speaking, this is the main assumption that a discretization scheme should satisfy to get a weak error of order $\nu$.
+This is precised by the following theorem given in~\cite{Alfonsi} that relies on the idea developed by Talay and Tubaro~\cite{Talay} for the Euler--Maruyama scheme. \begin{theorem} Let $L$ be an operator satisfying the required assumptions on~$\D$.
+We assume that: \begin{longlist}[(1)] \item[(1)] $\hat{X}^x_t$ is a potential weak $\nu$th-order scheme for $L$, and the scheme has uniformly bounded moments, that is,